mirober/mathfly-site/implementation.md

 ## Caster
 Rules created this way do not have CCR (continuous command recognition) however, meaning that you would have to pause between each command.
 For many commands this is not a problem, but for dictating mathematics we want to be able to dictate continuously without pauses.

 To this end, Mathfly uses a couple of elements from the Caster voice programming project.
 The most important of these are the MergeRule and the CCRMerger.
-The caster documentation explains these in detail but the basic idea is that instead of simply adding a rule to a grammar and loaning it, rules are registered with a central object which then manages them.
+The caster documentation explains these in detail but the basic idea is that instead of simply adding a rule to a grammar and loading it, rules are registered with a central object which then manages them.
 This enables rules to be enabled and disabled with a voice command, and also allows for multiple rules to be merged together into one rule and then converted to enable continuous recognition.

 ## Configuration files
 Another limitation of basic dragonfly rules is that they cannot be reloaded on-the-fly, requiring a full restart of Dragon for changes to be implemented, and that you need to edit Python source files to modify them.